If your team is processing invoices manually, do you know what each one costs?

 Choose the right AP automation software: Build a list of options and compare them, based on your needs, to make a data-driven decision.

-Implement electronic invoicing: Transition your invoices from paper to digital documents.
+Implement e-invoicing: Transition your invoices from paper to digital documents.

 Set up automation workflows: Create guidelines for automating steps in the AP process, including alerting stakeholders during approval stages.